-Bristol Energy Cooperative is committed to recycling profit from our community energy business activity into community action supporting others in:
+Bristol Energy Cooperative is committed to recycling revenue from our community energy business activity into community action supporting others in:

 Bristol Sustainable Energy Research Fund

-Working with Bristol-based Centre for Sustainable Energy, we offered small bursaries for research on sustainable energy and climate change in the West of England.
+Working with Bristol-based Centre for Sustainable Energy, we offer small bursaries for research on sustainable energy and climate change in the West of England.

 Dr Jake Barnes – Energy Publics: mapping public participation in Bristol’s energy transition